circonus/docs/content/circonus/administration/enterprise-brokers.md

 ## Services

-The broker package provides two services: "noitd" and "jezebel".
-Both are enabled automatically during package installation.
+The broker package provides a service, "noitd", which is enabled automatically during package installation.

 ### noitd